By Amy Gorin, MS, RDN

 If you're thinking about cutting out processed foods in your diet, here are all the facts you need to know.

-Thinking about cutting out processed foods to improve your health?
-Want to get rid of added sugar in your diet?
+Thinking about cutting processed foods out of your diet to improve your health?
+Want to get rid of added sugar and junk food in your diet?

 were playing the game "Two Truths and a Lie," you may think I'm lying when I say I eat cake, pizza, and ice cream.
 Truth is, I do eat these foods!
 I mean, check out this cake at my

 recent engagement party.The difference is I don't eat them every day,

 and I balance out these indulgences with plenty of nutritious foods.
 And that means eating a good amount of processed foods.